Review of particular criminal defences

 When is it ok to defend yourself using violence?
 Is it ok to respond violently when provoked?
 We asked leading academics from the Australian National University to conduct an independent study to help us understand community attitudes.
 They surveyed 2500 Queenslanders and held focus groups with 58 members of the Queensland community.

-On 28 November 2024 we published the Community attitudes to defences and sentences in cases of homicide and assault in Queensland: Research Report 1 and the supporting Fact Sheet.
+On 28 November 2024 we published the Community attitudes to defences and sentences in cases of homicide and assault in Queensland: Research Report 1 and the supporting Fact sheet.

-Key Findings
+Key findings

 1: Most community members do not blame victims for their abuse or have attitudes which minimise domestic and family violence.